 Little Rock is located along the south bank of the Arkansas River in Central Arkansas.
 The city is the state capital, and best known as the home of Bill and Hillary Clinton.
 However, there’s a lot more to Little Rock than just politics.

-Keep reading to learn why the Little Rock, Arkansas real estate market can be an attractive place to consider investing in 2020.
+Keep reading to learn why the Little Rock, Arkansas real estate market is worth considering to invest in 2021.

 Key Population Stats: